-The criteria proposals and the modification made to the most discussed hot points are mostly based on the outcomes of the 3rd AHWG meeting held in Bruxelles on November, 5th 2009: in this document only a synthesis of the comments received during the AHWG is reported; for a more detailed overview, please, read the "Minutes of the 3rd AD HOC WORKING GROUP (AHWG) Meeting on the Revision of the EU Ecolabel criteria for Copying and Graphic Paper", distributed on November, 23rd.
+The criteria proposals and the modification made to the most discussed hot points are mostly based on the outcomes of the 3rd AHWG meeting held in Brussels on November, 5th 2009 and on the last comments made during the EUEB meeting of December, 9th 2009: in this document only a synthesis of the comments received during the AHWG and EUEB is reported.
+You can also consult the "Minutes of the 3rd AD HOC WORKING GROUP (AHWG) Meeting on the Revision of the EU Ecolabel criteria for Copying and Graphic Paper", distributed on November, 23rd.